Skip to content

 }

 Atscript emits the metadata at build time.
-Check the Atscript reference for the full authoring experience, including decorators, CLI options, and IDE integration.
+Check the Atscript documentation for the full authoring experience, including decorators, CLI options, and IDE integration.

 Applying the pipe locally